nemoarchive/documentation/ingest_flow.md

 1. Remove non-ingestable files from an Aspera area so they are not just taking up space (wipe the directory?)
    1. We will email the user of their non-ingestible files after successful ingestion to give them time to determine what to do with them (mark as junk, add to new manifest, potentially force us to have a new file entity class or regex pattern)
+2. Remove manifests and logs from submitted and validated areas on the manifest site server.